R-D-menasheof/mcp-debug-hub/README.md

 #### launch_debug

-Launches a new debug session using a named configuration from the workspace `launch.json` file.
+Launches a new debug session using a named configuration from workspace settings (launch.json or workspace.code-workspace).

 **Parameters:**

-- `configuration` (string, required): Name of the debug configuration from launch.json (e.g., "Python: Current File", "Node: Launch Program")
+- `configuration` (string, required): Name of the debug configuration from workspace settings (e.g., "Python: Current File", "Node: Launch Program")

 **Example:**